 - Book earlier than usual, especially for peak travel

-- Book through your corporate travel program to access negotiated fares and preferred vendor pricing, which can help offset rising fuel costs
+- Book through your corporate travel program to access negotiated fares and preferred vendor pricing

 - Avoid tight connections and same-day critical arrivals